 Oval faces are longer than they are wide, with a rounded chin and high cheekbones.
 This face shape works well with most styles, so don’t be afraid to experiment with the latest looks.

 - Go for a medium to large wayfarer frame for a fashionable look that accentuates your features

 - A large frame will complement your features by accentuating and chiseling cheekbones

-- Detailed arms will emphasise your temples, adding definition to your face shape
+- Detailed arms will emphasize your temples, adding definition to your face shape

 - If you prefer a more subtle design, metal framework will soften an angular frame

-- If you choose a square frame, make sure the arms don't sit too low on your face as this can overly elongate your features
+- If you choose a square frame, make sure the arms do not sit too low on your face as this can overly elongate your features

 Make an appointment with your local HOYA Eye Care Professional today!